v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Introduction

 Multimodal mathematical problem solving often requires repeated access to diagrams: intermediate steps depend on localized cues (e.g., angles, tangency points, symmetries) that are revisited as reasoning unfolds.
 Cognitive studies report similar visual revisitation~\citep{Cox1999RepresentationCE, Brun2016DesigningWS, Chu2017DiagramsBS, Kozhevnikov01032002}.

 Recent advances in Multimodal Large Language Models (MLLMs) \citep{liu2023llava, qwen25vl, internvl25} have shifted focus toward complex multi-step reasoning \citep{xu2025llavacotletvisionlanguage, yao2024mulberry, sun2025tvc, huang2025v-r1} rather than direct recognition.
-Mathematical reasoning \citep{lu2024mathvista, zhang2024mathverse, wang2024mathvision} is a standard benchmark for this capability; its requirement for long-horizon grounding and unambiguous solutions provides a rigorous setting for studying grounded multimodal inference.
+Mathematical reasoning \citep{lu2024mathvista, zhang2024mathverse, wang2024measuring} is a standard benchmark for this capability; it requires long-horizon grounding and unambiguous solutions, making it a natural testbed for grounded multimodal inference.

 However, current MLLMs process images only once at the start and, due to causal masking, thereafter reason mainly over the frozen key--value cache of visual embeddings.
 This limits their ability to actively revisit visual context as inference unfolds.
 In practice, this constraint manifests as two forms of \textit{visual grounding decay}.
 First, attention to all image tokens steadily weakens as reasoning chains extend.
 Second, even the relative weight on relevant tokens declines, reducing the model's ability to focus on the most informative regions (\cref{sec:prelim_exp}).
 These effects highlight the need for mechanisms that let models explicitly re-access visual information to keep reasoning grounded in the input.